2026 Season

 Photo by Serena Nguyen

 "What an incredible evening with the Poiesis Quartet!
 I was ready for top shelf music but the performance WAY exceeded all expectations.
 The interaction between the members and the programming both in selection and sequencing could not have been better.
 Thanks so much…would love to hear them again, I couldn’t get enough of that quartet.
-After that concert the description of a “Bright Future” for chamber music is a great understatement."
+After that concert the description of a 'Bright Future' for chamber music is a great understatement."

-- Chris O'Shea, long-time patron and donor to the Colorado College Summer Music Festival
+- Chris O'Shea, longtime patron and donor to the Colorado College Summer Music Festival

-winning the Cleveland Quartet Award by Chamber Music America.
+Poiesis Quartet does it again ... winning the Cleveland Quartet Award by Chamber Music America in November 2025.

 "It is my pleasure to announce this year’s award recipients, who represent distinguished leadership and artistic brilliance," says Nicholas Phan, President of CMA’s Board of Directors.
 "These ensembles’ extraordinary achievements through vision, service, and artistry embody chamber music’s breadth and magnitude, as well as the restless innovation that propels and inspires the field’s future."